 Q: What’s the best treat for a small animal’s stocking?

-A: Treats high in fiber and free of sugar, like timothy hay cubes or small dried herb blends, are a great choice and gentle on digestion.
+A: Treats high in fiber and free of sugar, like timothy hay cubes or small dried herb blends, are often a great choice and gentle on digestion for rodents and other small animals that forage.

-A: Stick with toys from reputable brands and avoid anything with loose glue, paint, or sharp bits.
+A: Stick with toys from reputable brands and avoid anything with small parts that present a choking hazard, loose glue, paint, or sharp bits.
 Always introduce toys under supervision for your pet’s safety.

 Q: How many treats or toys should I give?

 A: Small pets get overwhelmed by too many changes at once.
-A couple of treats and one or two toys per stocking is plenty for a holiday surprise.
+A couple of treats and one or two toys per stocking is plenty for a holiday surprise, if you want to get more keep some hidden for a future surprise so that there isn’t too much variety introduced at once.

 Q: Can I give small pets human food as a treat?